 Dye sublimation is always compared to screen printing- they are both great ways to get customized gear for your next event or fashion line.
 However, we chose dye sublimation for aesthetic and comfort purposes:

-- Polyester can be treated for a softer weight and can also be blended with natural fibers to create different weights and feels to meet what you like to feel during activities.
+- Polyester can be treated for a softer weight and can also be blended with natural fibers to create different weights and feels or textures to meet what you like to feel during activities.
 Polyester fibers are also more resilient than natural, allowing them to stretch and maintain their shape better.

 - Dye sublimation prints into the material, rather than onto the material.
 When your graphics are printed this way, you don’t feel the graphics on your shirt- it’s just more shirt!